 Even if you want to keep your guinea pig clean, don’t give them baths frequently, as too much bathing can make their sensitive skin dry and strip off natural oils which can cause skin problems.

 That said, there are a few scenarios when you can give your piggy a bath, which I’ll be explaining more about below!

 Why Bathe Your Guinea Pigs?

-If your guinea pig is infested with a lot of lice or mites, then they may require medicated shampoo to help remove the parasites.
+If your guinea pig has itchy skin or infested with a lot of lice or mites, then they may require medicated shampoo to help remove the parasites.

 You might have to bathe your guinea pig if urine or feces get stuck in their fur to help prevent soreness and flystrike, which can be fatal if not dealt with quickly.

 Flystrike occurs when blowflies lay eggs on your cavy’s body, usually around the bottom as they are attracted to urine and feces.

 The eggs hatch into larvae that then begin to eat your guinea pig’s flesh (I know, it’s pretty gross).

 This is the same condition that can occur in sheep if they are not sheared or crutched (when wool around the tail and rear legs is cut) regularly.